AugurProject/augur/README.md

 ## Ledger support

 Ledger needs SSL support.
-To use Ledger and support SSL in augur-app, follow these instructions:
+To use Ledger and support SSL in Augur, follow these instructions:

 ### On Mac
 In a command line, run: